keelanfh/electionary/README.md

 The project depends on the following external libraries:

 `scrapy`, `matplotlib`, `numpy` , `nltk`, which can all be installed through `pip`.
+If you're using Canopy, please install `scrapy` through the Canopy Package Manager rather than though `pip` to avoid compatibility issues.

 Optionally, `pypy` can be used to run some of the code faster. `nltk` is a requirement within `pypy` for this code - none of the other external libraries are required in `pypy` and indeed they are not compatible with `pypy`.